-- Extension cords and power boards are not to be used at all. - Crew members must start removing tyre warmers and equipment prior to the three minute siren.
+- Extension cords and power boards are not to be used at all. - Y-type splitter cables of a maximum length of 1 metre and which are tested and tagged will be allowed. - Crew members must start removing tyre warmers and equipment prior to the three minute siren.
 (Penalties may apply)

-3.6.3 Equipment Removal
+3. Equipment Removal